Kristen Luong May 21, 2024

 3. PACS system

-PACS (Picture Archiving and Communication System) stores image data sent from diagnostic imaging devices, allowing those images to be viewed from multiple endpoints via the internet.
+PACS (Picture Archiving and Communication System) stores image data sent from diagnostic imaging devices, allowing those images to be viewed from multiple endpoints via the Internet.
 PACS plays a crucial role in enhancing the efficiency of medical diagnosis and treatment.

 The Three Main Roles of PACS: